lennihein/cpu-emulator/doc/05_frontend.md

 ## Purpose and Inspiration

-In order to demonstrate Meltdown and Spectre attacks, this program is designed to visualise the execution of a modern CPU on a microarchitectural level.
-We impement a simplified model of a CPU to keep focus on the essential parts to understand the demonstrated attacks.
+In order to demonstrate Meltdown and Spectre attacks, this program is designed to visualize the execution of a modern CPU on a microarchitectural level.
+We implement a simplified model of a CPU to keep focus on the essential parts to understand the demonstrated attacks.
 At the same time, the CPU needs to show all information required to follow the attack, and offer convenient features to the user.

 The emulator follows the rough structure of the GNU Debugger GNU [@GDB] and more specifically the extension Pwndbg [@pwndbg].
 The assumption is that many members of the target audience are already well familiar with the GNU Debugger and the Pwndbg extension.
 GDB and Pwndbg can be interacted with via the command line.
 Different to other similar solutions, GDB can only be interacted with using commands.
 Most notable is the 'context' screen, which is issued after execution is paused.
 The context screen prints out the current state of the CPU, including the registers, the stack, a backtrace, and the disassembly.

 As with GDB, the emulator can only be interacted with using commands.
 We further implement auto-completion and auto-suggestion using the \texttt{python-prompt-toolkit} [@prompt].
 This should lower the difficulty of getting started with a new tool.
-The emulator also implements a Pwndbg-style context-visualisation, albeit with different elements shown to adapt to the different goal compared to GDB.
+The emulator also implements a Pwndbg-style context-visualization, albeit with different elements shown to adapt to the different goal compared to GDB.
 This ensures most of the relevant information is on the screen at all times.

 ## System Requirements and installation